neobits/StealthPrototype_UE4/README.md

-# StealthPrototype
+# Stealth Prototype
-Basic interaction with a 3D Character Controller and a NPC on UE4
+Basic interaction with a Third Person Character Controller and a NPC agent using Unreal Engine

+# UE4
+- Version: 4.16.2